andreamari/polyquantum_test/docs/24/3-reply.md

 E =  \frac{m_0 c^2}{\sqrt{1 - \left( \frac{v}{c} \right)^2}} ,
 $$

-where $m_0$ is the rest mass of the particle.
+where $m_0$ is the rest mass of the particle [^1].

 I believe the new formula is interesting and correct.
-Moreover, in this document, I would like to provide a further formula in which the energy is expressed as a function of the momentum $p$ of the particle instead of its velocity $v$.
+Moreover, in this document, I would like to give a further formula in which the energy is expressed as a function of the momentum $p$ of the particle instead of its velocity $v$.